European court: Russia responsible for Litvinenko killing

 Marina Litvinenko welcomed the court’s ruling that the Russian state was responsible for her husband’s death and said it highlighted the “undemocratic regime” in Moscow.

-“This case helps other people not give up and try to change what might happen in Russia, in one day Russia become a better country to everybody” she told Sky News.
+“This case helps other people not give up and try to change what might happen in Russia.
+One day Russia (could) become a better country to everybody,” she told Sky News.

-Kremlin spokesman Dmitry Peskov brushed aside the European court’s verdict.
+Kremlin spokesman Dmitry Peskov brushed aside Tuesday’s court judgment.

 “We’re not ready to take such rulings on board,” he told reporters.